If you produce music and want to do it full-time, this article will help you find a way to make money off your work.

 5. Monetize your YouTube channel

-Putting time and effort in your YouTube channel pays back – literally.
+Putting time and effort into your YouTube channel pays back – literally.
 If you have your own YouTube channel with a decent follower base, you should start making money off it.

 Start with turning on ads.
 Then, regularly upload new content.